LucasJMO/E6Plus/classes/Unfinished/Shadowdancer.md

 **Darkvision**(Su): A 2nd level shadowdancer gains darkvision out to 60-feet, or 120-foot darkvision if he already had darkvision from another source.

 **Shadow Jump**(Su): At 2nd level, a shadowdancer gains the ability to travel between shadows as if by means of a dimension door spell.
 The limitations are that the magical transport must have line of sight, and must begin and end in an area with at least some shadow.
 The max distance a shadowdancer can jump begins at 20 ft., and doubles every two class levels, up to 80 ft. at level 6.
+The shadowdancer may not bring any other beings with them for this teleportation, except their companion (if it is adjacent when they use this ability).

-Making a jump requires a swift action, and can only be used once every 1d4 rounds.
+Making a jump requires a standard action, and can only be used once every 1d4 rounds.

 **Uncanny Dodge**(Ex): Starting at 2nd level, a shadowdancer retains her Dexterity bonus to AC (if any) regardless of being caught flat-footed or struck by an invisible attacker.
 (She still loses any Dexterity bonus to AC if immobilized.)